Year 8

 English

-• Unit 1: Comparing political speeches (Martin Luther King and Barack Obama or Colonel Tim Collins and Winston Churchill)
+Unit 1: Comparing political speeches (Martin Luther King, Barack Obama, Jacinda Arden, Colonel Tim Collins and Winston Churchill)

 Maths